grannydannick/superpower-lite/docs/api-layer.md

 ### Use a Single Instance of the API Client

-When your application interacts with either RESTful or GraphQL APIs, it is beneficial to use a single instance of the API client that has been pre-configured and can be reused throughout the application.
-For example, you can create a single API client instance using the native fetch API or libraries such as [axios](https://github.com/axios/axios), [graphql-request](https://github.com/prisma-labs/graphql-request), or [apollo-client](https://www.apollographql.com/docs/react/) with predefined configuration settings.
+Our application interacts with either RESTful API, and use a single instance of the API client that has been pre-configured and can be reused throughout the application.
+To create a single API client instance we used library [axios](https://github.com/axios/axios) with predefined configuration settings.

 [API Client Example Code](../src/lib/api-client.ts)